 - Let there be light: Let yourself experience sunlight, since this light can help your circadian rhythm acclimate to the new time zone.

-Along with these helpful tips, there are a variety of supplements that can help with sleep and travel.
+Along with these helpful tips (also, check this out for small steps to lead toward a healthier life), there are a variety of supplements that can help with sleep and travel.
 Since your immune system is oftentimes suppressed while travelling, it is important to introduce a probiotic before, during, and after your trip.
 This can help fortify your gut and strengthen your immune system.
 Kyo-Dophilus, for example, provides 3 billion cells of L. gasseri, B. bifidum, and B. longum, the Friendly Trio®, for digestion and immune health.
 B vitamins are also helpful as well.
 Kyolic Formula 101 contains aged garlic extract, GABA, vitamins B1, B6, and B12, and is designed for stress and fatigue relief.

 Try some of these tips on your next trip to get better sleep and avoid jet lag.
 Safe travels!